xcdl/xcdl.github.io-source/pages/criticism/ecos.md

 The first step to separate the node names from the preprocessor definitions was attempted in the Python implementation of XCDL, where separate IDs were used.
 This solution was perfectly functional, but since the IDs were expected to be unique in the entire object space, they were quite long and hard to handle, not to mention that they were not at all fit to be represented in a graphical user interface.

-In the XML version of XCDL the naming scheme was shortened, and object names were required to be unique only in the scope of the parent node, similar to files in a folder.
+In the JSON version of XCDL the naming scheme was shortened, and object names were required to be unique only in the scope of the parent node, similar to files in a folder.
 Recursively applied, this rule produces unique names as long as the entire path is used (again, similarly to files in a file system).

 ### Explicit header file